echohello-dev/transcribe-me/README.md

 The application uses a configuration file (`.transcribe.yaml`) to specify settings such as input/output directories, API keys, models, and their configurations.
 The configuration file is created automatically when you run the `transcribe-me install` command.

+> `max_tokens` is the maximum number of tokens to generate in the summary.
+The default is dynamic based on the model.

 Here is an example configuration file:

 ```yaml